rainyl/Flow.Launcher.Plugin.ClipboardR/README.md

 ## Usage

-The default keyword is `cc`, you can chenge it in the FlowLauncher settings.
+The default keyword is `clipboardr`, you can chenge it in the FlowLauncher settings.

 Click `Copy` to copy the current data to clipboard, Click `Delete` to delete the record.